AaronHProgramming/SSCInternship.github.io/README.md

 	Day two: I learned about Linux and began reading about Generators, practiced python

-	Day three: I completed my prime number finder as a program and turned it into a generator and then adapted it to use the send() method, created a git account hat is a
+	Day three: I completed my prime number finder as a program and turned it into a generator and then adapted it to use the send() method, created a git account

 	Day four: I learned linear algebra. (ex.
 F(c(a + b)) = c(F(a) + F(b)).
 I also learned python exception handling.
 As an exercise I coded how to calculate a dot product Xcomponent1 times Xcomponent2 + Ycomponent1 times Ycomponent2 = dot product.

 	Day five: I learned about decorators, functions that return functions.
 Worked on random_walks.

 	# Week two:
 	Day six: I gained experience with linux, learned about how arrays work, created StackOverflow account, completed 2D random_walk program.